 Numerous improbable to impossible idiosyncrasies stand out inside Graphic A above, an illuminating version of how to depict the schema surrounding the second letter (base) of the DNA codon.
 For example, a critical observation to note under this method of examining the schema is that there is no ‘third base degeneracy’ inside the Standard Code, as many commonly hold.
 The symmetry simply dovetails into more specialized and partitioned schema, bearing even more symmetry (a lower entropy state, not higher – as can also be seen in the G and T blocks in the chart to the right).
 Upon close examination the 64-slot code’s being fully fleshed-out is not necessarily the result of degeneration, but rather bears just as significant a likelihood that this ‘every-slot-occupied’ tactic is purposed to prohibit amino acid assignment degeneration in the first place.
-But one can only observe this by arranging the codex table into a C-T-G-A sequence for every base – first, second, and third.
+But one can only observe this by arranging the codex table into a C-T-G-A sequence for the final two bases (second and third).
 Once this is done, one can see that the symmetry organizes around the second base of the codon, and the third base simply expresses as a dovetailing of this order.
 This notion that the Codex features third base degeneracy, is an idea containing an a priori Wittgenstein lexicon bias.
 Inference from such an assumption is unsound.
 This matter must be left open from the standpoint of skepticism.

 There is no ‘third base degeneracy’ inside the Standard Code, as many commonly hold.
 The symmetry simply dovetails into more specialized and partitioned schema, bearing even more (occult) symmetry.